KirtiSaini07/LevelUp/README.md

 # ⚔️ LevelUp: The Productivity Hub

-**LevelUp** is a gamified task management application that transforms your daily productivity into an immersive RPG adventure.
+**LevelUp** is a gamified task management application that transforms your daily productivity into a small level RPG adventure.
 Turn your chores into Quests, gain XP for every accomplishment, and watch your character grow as you master your real-life goals.

 ---